yasserbdj96/hiphp/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
 name: 🐛 Bug report
-description: >-
-  Create a report to help us improve when something is not working correctly
+about: Create a report to help us improve whensomething is not working correctly
 title: '[BUG] '
-labels:
-- bug
-- Needs Triage

 ---

 <!-- Summary. -->